 - Policy SG4 (Infill Housing Development) further supports infill housing which should support windfall development in the long-term. - 4.4.31.
 The accompanying housing policies support the delivery of affordable housing for local needs.
 In this respect, Policy SG6 (Affordable Housing) requires development of 10 or more homes (or an area of 0.5 hectares or more) to provide 40% affordable housing provision, where feasible.
-Whilst this should help support affordable housing delivery in the local area, the requirement is lower than that set in the Local Plan Core Strategy 2009 (40% affordable housing for developments of 4 dwellings or more, or 0.13 ha or more).
-This policy should help ensure housing growth (including the additional housing growth proposed) delivers affordable housing but by seeking requirements below the established baseline in the Local Plan, the positive effects are neutralised in the short-term with potential for minor negative effects in the long-term.
-Although, it should be recognised that the difference in the number of units delivered in the long-term may not be substantial as a higher threshold is less likely to be challenged on viability and other grounds. - 4.4.32.
+This should help support affordable housing delivery in the local area.
+Whilst the requirement is lower than that set in the Local Plan Core Strategy 2009 (40% affordable housing for developments of 4 dwellings or more, or 0.13 ha or more).
+The Local Plan policy is considered to be out-of-date as it does not comply with Paragraph 63 of the NPPF which states 'provision of affordable housing should not be sought for residential developments that are not major developments, other than in designated rural areas (where policies may set out a lower threshold of 5 units or fewer)'. - 4.4.32.
 Policy SG6 further gives affordable housing priority 'to people with a local connection to Stoke Golding Parish (i.e. including living, working or with close family ties in the Parish)'.
 This is predicted to enhance housing provision within the existing community by improving local people and workers access to housing within the NDP area. - 4.4.33.
 In terms of the delivery of a mix of housing, Policy SG5 (Housing Mix) requires new housing development to 'provide for a mix of housing types that will be informed by the above evidence of housing need unless more up-to-date housing need evidence indicates otherwise.
 Development proposals for 10 or more dwellings should address the need for smaller and/or low-cost housing'.
 The supporting text to the policy sets out the size of market and affordable housing required across Hinckley and Bosworth borough and states that Stoke Golding 'has a high proportion of older households suggesting a greater need for downsizer housing'.
 Whilst the policy seeks to encourages a mix of housing types, the policy wording is unclear on the type and size of housing required in the NDP area and is supported by evidence that is strategic and not necessarily reflective of need at the neighbourhood level, therefore the potential positive effects might not be realised through ensuring housing types and sizes to reflect local need and contribute towards widening choices. - 4.4.34.
 The NDP sets out a number of measures to ensure it maintains Stoke Golding as an active and thriving place to live and to ensure existing and new communities have good access to local services and facilities.
 Notably, this is addressed through Policies SG16 SG18 which proactively seek to protect and enhance the community offer, including through protecting community facilities, assets and green spaces.
 Policies SG19 SG22 which support infrastructure delivery, tourism and employment growth in the NDP are likely to deliver long-term positive effects by supporting sustainable new communities through new employment opportunities, local services and facilities.
 Policies SG2 and SG3 allocate a housing site at Mulberry Farm and a reserve housing site at Stokesfield Farm.
 With the exception of health facility access to the housing site at Mulberry Farm, these allocations are in close proximity to a range of social and leisure, health and transport facilities, and green infrastructure.